The interior is magnificent; the great span of the

 In 1692 Archbishop Giovanni Roano felt that at least a corner of his Cathedral should be decorated in line with the fashion of his time.
 The religious purpose of the new chapel was that to properly house a wooden Crucifix which was assumed to have been donated to the church by King William II (today it is dated XVth century).
 The decoration is typical of contemporary churches of Palermo.
 It was based on marmi mischi (mixed marbles) as at SS.
 Salvatore.

-The long inscription on the sail explains why Jonah was regarded as a symbol of the Resurrection of Jesus Christ.
+The long inscription on the sail explains why Jonah was regarded as a symbol of the Resurrection of Jesus Christ (he was very often portrayed in early Christian sarcophagi and mosaics).
 It then goes on to say that Archbishop Roano was buried underneath.
 The decoration of a tomb by a large floor marble inlay can be noticed also in some Roman churches of the same period e.g. Tomba Spinola at S. Andrea al Quirinale.

 Cappella del Crocifisso or Roano: walnut cupboard in the sacristy with scenes depicting the Deposition and the Entombment of Jesus Christ